Software Module System

 For example:

-This shows that there are multiple versions of Python available.
+This shows that there are two versions of Open MPI available.
 For more specific information, add the version to your command as given in the example:

 Help: